Meet the cast of Bancroft series 2

 Adrian Edmondson performs Cliff Walker

 Who’s Cliff Walker?
 Superintendent Cliff Walker is a straight-laced senior officer who we first met in sequence one.
-Although he as soon as went up towards Bancroft for promotion, he “has been pushed into an increasingly impotent, figure-head position and fighting to prove his relevance and importance within the new service and the modern world of policing.”
-Cliff is now filled with a “burning bitterness”, particularly following the loss of life of his protégé DS Katherine Stevens – and he’s “obsessed with his need to bring Elizabeth to justice.”
+Although he as soon as went up in opposition to Bancroft for promotion, he “has been pushed into an increasingly impotent, figure-head position and fighting to prove his relevance and importance within the new service and the modern world of policing.”
+Cliff is now stuffed with a “burning bitterness”, particularly following the dying of his protégé DS Katherine Stevens – and he’s “obsessed with his need to bring Elizabeth to justice.”

 What else has Adrian Edmondson been in?
-Edmondson’s latest roles have included Daniel Cook dinner in EastEnders, unloving wealthy dad William within the TV mini-series Cheat, and Max Dennis in Summer season of Rockets.
-He was Depend Ilya Rostov in Battle & Peace, and performed Captain Peavey in Star Wars: The Final Jedi.
+Edmondson’s current roles have included Daniel Prepare dinner in EastEnders, unloving wealthy dad William within the TV mini-series Cheat, and Max Dennis in Summer season of Rockets.
+He was Rely Ilya Rostov in Conflict & Peace, and performed Captain Peavey in Star Wars: The Final Jedi.

 Lee Boardman performs George Morris

 What else has Lee Boardman been in?
 Again within the 90s, he performed Jez Quigley in Coronation Road.
-Since then, TV reveals have included The 5, Da Vinci’s Demons (as Amerigo Vespucci), and Nice Night time Out.
+Since then, TV reveals have included The 5, Da Vinci’s Demons (as Amerigo Vespucci), and Nice Evening Out.

 Shameem Ahmad performs Mrs Naila Kamara

 Who’s Mrs Kamara?
-A intelligent and ruthless matriarch who shortly realised that it was her son Daanish who betrayed her beloved eldest son, Atif – resulting in his loss of life.
+A intelligent and ruthless matriarch who rapidly realised that it was her son Daanish who betrayed her beloved eldest son, Atif – resulting in his dying.

 As ITV explains, “Mrs Kamara left the UK to grieve.
 The time away has only served to fuel her disdain and hatred of the police, with her focus on one senior police officer in particular: Bancroft.
 Returning from Pakistan, she seeks to move from behind the scenes and establish herself as the head of the Kamara family.
 With her first order of business being revenge against those she holds responsible for the murder of Athif, even if that is against her youngest son, Daanish.”

 What else has Shameem Ahmad been in?
-She was the Chairwoman in 2010 film 4 Lions, and has additionally put in appearances in Chilly Toes, Citizen Khan, Lies We Inform and Joyful Valley.
+She was the Chairwoman in 2010 film 4 Lions, and has additionally put in appearances in Chilly Ft, Citizen Khan, Lies We Inform and Glad Valley.

 Dominic Doughty performs Martin Mullen